 So the summer is finally upon us and in typical British weather fashion, it has gone from one extreme to another with no adjusting time in-between.

-So, I have hunted the internet to help provide you with the best top tips in keeping ourselves cool during this heatwave.
+So, I have hunted the internet to help provide you with the best top tips for keeping ourselves cool during this heatwave.

 - Keep windows open during the day for a draft, but the curtains pulled across to keep the beating sun out

-- Open the loft/attic hatch to give more ventilation
+- Open your loft/attic hatch to give more ventilation

 - If you do not have shade in your garden get a bit handy and make one.
 Umbrellas, sheets, tents etc, whatever you have at hand to string up and use to create a cool area over a playmat